Chia-ying Yeh: Scholarships

 Yeh donated half of her pension fund from UBC to establish two scholarships at Nankai University.
 One is called the Yongyan (Yung-Yen; 咏言) Scholarship, which combines the given names of her elder daughter Chao Yen-yen and son-in-law Chung Yung-t'ing (钟咏庭), who died together in a car accident in 1976.
 The other is called Tuo'an (驼庵), in memory of her teacher Gu Sui, whose hao was An-ming (安明).

 Works

-Chia-ying Yeh has published many scholarly works, almost all in Chinese.
+Chia-ying Yeh published many scholarly works, almost all in Chinese.
 Her only major publication in English was Studies in Chinese Poetry (1998), co-written with Harvard University scholar James Robert Hightower.
 Her Jialing Poetry Manuscript, published in 2000 in Taipei, includes 540 poems she composed between 1939 (when she was 15) and 1995.
 She has been called a modern Li Qingzhao, the famous Song dynasty Chinese poet.

 In 1997, Hebei Education Publishing House published The Collected Works of Jialing (迦陵文集) in 10 volumes.
 In 2000, Guiguan Book Company of Taiwan published The Collected Works of Chia-ying Yeh in 24 volumes.